meek2100/mcbd-proxy/README.md

 ## Usage

 1. Ensure your `docker-compose.yml` is configured and running (`docker compose up -d`).
-2.  **For Bedrock Edition:** Players connect to the IP address of your server (where Nether-bridge is running) on the configured Bedrock listen port (e.g., `19132`).
-The proxy will automatically start the associated Bedrock server if it's not running.
+2. **For Bedrock Edition (PC/Mobile):** Players connect to the IP address of your server on the configured Bedrock listen port (e.g., `19132`).
 3. **For Java Edition:** Players connect to the IP address of your server on the configured Java listen port (e.g., `25565`).

-The proxy will start the associated Java server.
+## Console (Switch, Xbox, PlayStation) Support

+To allow Minecraft Bedrock Edition on consoles to connect, you need to use a DNS redirector service like `Pugmatt/BedrockConnect`.
+The main `docker-compose.yml` file contains a commented-out, optional service for this purpose.

+The connection flow for consoles is:
+**Console** → **BedrockConnect** (Port 19132) → **Nether-bridge** (Port 19133) → **Minecraft Server**

+### Setup for Console Support

+1.  **Enable the Service**: In your `docker-compose.yml` file, uncomment the entire `bedrock-connect` service.

+2.  **Update Nether-bridge Config**: Reconfigure the `nether-bridge` service to listen for Bedrock traffic on a new port (e.g., `19133`) since `bedrock-connect` will now be using the default port `19132`.
+You must update both the `ports` mapping and the `NB_1_LISTEN_PORT` environment variable.

+3.  **Configure `BedrockConnect`**: Create a file at `data/bedrock-connect/servers.json` with the following content.
+This tells `BedrockConnect` to show a server list that points to your Nether-bridge proxy's new port.
+    ```json
+    [
+      {
+        "serverName": "My On-Demand Survival",
+        "serverAddress": "nether-bridge",
+        "serverPort": 19133
+      }
+    ]
+    ```

+4.  **Configure Console DNS**: On your gaming console, change your network's primary DNS server to the IP address of the machine running Docker.

+5.  **Connect**: Launch Minecraft on your console, navigate to the "Servers" tab, and any of the featured servers should now show your custom server list.

+> **Advanced Use**: While primarily for console support, `BedrockConnect` can be configured to list any server, including Java Edition servers.
+Note that for a Bedrock client to successfully connect to a Java server, an additional protocol-translation proxy (like GeyserMC) would also be required in the connection chain.

 ## Health Checks